SyneRBI/SIRF/doc/UserGuide.md

     image_array(x,y,z) % Matlab

 For images, the meaning of `x`, `y` and `z` is currently acquisition dependent.
-Geometric information will be added later.
+You *cannot* rely that this order is related to the patient orientation in a fixed manner.
+Use the methods for getting geometrical information to know how these indices are related to LPS coordinates.

 ### Handles <a name="Handles"></a>